asmaa-sherif/Vacation-Tracking-System/README.md

 > Provide an intuitive platform for managing vacation, sick leave, and personal time off, minimizing HR involvement.

 ### Goals
-> The system has the potential to save time and money mostly in the HR department
+> The system has the potential to save time and money mostly in the HR department.
 1. Empower employees to manage leave requests independently.
 2. Reduce HR and managerial workloads.
 3. Deliver a user-friendly, efficient system.